Cisco ACI Releases Changes in Behavior

 [F2981][raised][portp-policy-limit-exceeded][warning][sys/ops/slot-lcslot-1/portpol-21/fault-F2981] PortP policy limit exceeded

-ACI Release 5.3(2)
+ACI release 5.3(2)

-Table 11 Cisco APIC release 5.3(2)
+Table 21 Cisco APIC release 5.3(2) changes in behavior

 Product Impact